Table of Contents

-The next step is deciding which schools and programs to apply for.
-You must find out all the requirements, fill out applications, create your resume, write a personal statement, collect recommendation letters, and secure funding, including financial aid.
-Still with us?
-We know — preparing for grad school is a lot of work!
+We know that preparing for grad school is a lot of work!
 Only after you do all that is it time to submit your application.

 When Is the Right Time to Apply for Graduate School?

-It’s a good idea to start thinking about your plans as early as a year and a half or 18 months before your intended start.
-So as an example, if you wanted to start during the fall term of 2023, you ideally would have started preparing as early as March or April of 2022.
+Start your planning process as early as 18 months before your intended start date.
+If you were thinking of starting in the fall term of 2025, you ideally would have started preparing as early as March or April of 2024.

-Starting during those months would have given you a healthy six to nine months to prepare to apply by the graduate school application deadline for fall 2023, which would have fallen on December 2022 or January 2023.
-Six to nine months would have been more than enough time to start putting together all your requirements, request recommendation letters, take any standardized tests, and so on.
+Starting during those months would have given you a healthy 6-9 months to meet the graduate school application deadline for fall 2025 (which would fall on December 2024 or January 2025).
+This should be more than enough time to put together all your grad school requirements, request recommendation letters, take any standardized tests, and so on.

 Related: How to Apply to Grad School